-Akama inkstones Akama suzuri
+Akama inkstone Akama suzuri

 High-grade inkstones from quarry to a carved masterpiece

-Simple, beautiful and highly practical
+Simple, beautiful and very practical

 General Production Process